We Love To Eat!

 Food is probably the most important aspect of time away from home so we make it worth the trip.
 We focus on food to make you feel at home, welcome and nurtured.
 Your body will thank you for the break from eating heavier foods and your taste buds will be tantalized with fresh herbs and spices that leave you wanting more even when your belly is full.

 Mindful eating is a treat for your eyes, your nose and your mouth.
 Exploring flavour and texture is mindfulness in action.
-For years now, Liz has been asked to write a cookbook and after you eat here you’ll know why.
+For years now, Liz has been asked to write a cookbook (which she finally did) and after you eat here you’ll know why.

-Liz is passionate about food and that’s why she does the cooking.
+Liz is passionate about food and that’s why she creates the recipes and the menus.
 “Love is the special ingredient” she says when people ask what makes things taste so good.
 We select produce in season, local when possible and almost always organic.
-The menu is dependent on the season, the weather and the whim of Liz on any given day.
+The menu is dependent on the season, the weather and the whim of the cook on any given day.
 Meals are shared with other guests here and not ordered from a menu.
 The list below is just meant as an example of the type of dishes served.
-Most dishes are vegan and gluten free.
+All dishes are vegan.

 We strive to have non-vegetarian guests enjoy a meal without ever saying they’re missing anything.
-Many past meat eating guests have commented on how surprised they’ve been to enjoy the food, feel lighter and have more energy after a few days of a vegetarian diet.
+Many past meat eating guests have commented on how surprised they’ve been to enjoy the food, feel lighter and have more energy after a few days of a vegan diet.
 It’s great for your body to have a few days of cleansing, and for most people simply avoiding meat for a few days is an incredible cleanse.
-Vegetarians tend to live longer because the diet is healthy for your body naturally.
+People who enjoy a plant-based diet tend to live longer because the diet is healthy for your body naturally.
 Our goal isn’t to make you be vegetarian but rather to introduce you to a world of incredible tastes and optimum health, making food so good you don’t miss the meat.

 Being meat free is better for the environment too.
 You can read more here about why it’s green to be veggie!
 The leading cause of global warming is the animal agricultural industry.
 It’s estimated that 55% of greenhouse gases are created by farmed animals and the emissions from farming their grain through to the slaughter process.
 We can save the earth with a more plant based diet.